Bird ID

 Unlike Merlin Bird ID, a find out what this bird is tool in the app identifies birds plus plants, coins, rocks, and food, but not bird songs.

-When to use find out what this bird is (and when not to)
+When to identify a bird (and when not to)

 Use it when